draddo11/100-days-of-code/r2-log.md

 Covered programming with BOM and DOM in javascript
 ## R2D81
 laptop died on me 3 am so will continue with phone
+##
+R2D81
+Download somw of the videos for owa to watch om Mobile